worksonmypc/apprentice-boot-camp-improving-code/docs/_posts/0000-01-05-static-analysis.md

 + Difficult subject
 + Important to have buy in
-+ Better not to tweak too much
++ Better not to tweak too much from defaults
 + Trade off between signal to noise ratio and quality

 --